gannonprudhomme/CSCE-482-KNOW-frontend/README.md

 * These `.tsx` files are compiled into `static/main.js`.

+To see it working, open `test.html` in the browser.

 ## Environment setup

 VSCode is recommended, and all of these instructions are under the assumption you're using it.